AndreaGiulianelli/irs-lab/04-lab/notes.md

 This is obtained via a **Noise potential field** that is present in all the arena and that allows the robot to be pushed in random directions.
 This potential field will be enabled only when lights and proximities are under a specific threshold.
 The threshold is necessary (instead of a simple != 0) in order to handle a bit of noise in the environment/sensors/actuators.

-**Perceptual schema**: as said before, in order to be able to enable the potential field, it need the light and the proximity sensors.
+**Perceptual schema**: as said before, in order to be able to enable the potential field, it needs the light and the proximity sensors.
 The robot will obtain the maximum value for each type as a pre-elaboration of the signals giving the results as percepts.
 **Resulting vector**: the resulting vector inside the motor schema is computed - when needed - generating a random angle (between -90 degrees and +90 degrees) every X steps and fixing the length at a fixed value.

 ### Obstacle avoidance